-David’s Tower or David’s Citadel should not be confused with the City of David & Hezekiah’s Tunnel (or with the five star hotel with the same nearby!)
+David’s Tower (also known as David’s Citadel or Jerusalem Citadel) should not be confused with the City of David & Hezekiah’s Tunnel (or with the five star hotel with the same nearby!)

 David’s Citadel itself is well worthwhile – extremely interesting and some superb views of Jerusalem from the upper levels.
 It is a real labyrinth spread over several levels – however, the main areas are somewhat accessible for the infirm, disabled or pushchair residents.
 As such it makes a reasonable alternative for those who can’t manage the Old City Wall Tour and for those who can manage both; they are conveniently situated together (but beware there is so much to do on both – plan your time carefully.)

-In addition David’s Tower has been turned into a veritable happening place – there is always something happening – the museum hosts temporary exhibitions, permanent exhibitions on the history of Jerusalem and a phenomenal sound and light show.
+In addition, David’s Tower has been turned into a veritable happening place – there is always something happening – the museum hosts temporary and permanent exhibitions on the history of Jerusalem.
+There are also lectures, educational programs, and special cultural lectures.
+At night, it comes to life with the Tower of David Night Spectacular, a fascinating and incredible sound and light show, in which the audio-visual effects bring the Citadel and the Old City to life to provide the story of Jerusalem.
+It is truly a wonderful, unique, and unforgettable experience.

 Children will love the rambling towers and rooms, and it makes for some great photography.
-In short this is one place not to be missed.
-We have just provided an overview here – check out the web site it is more than comprehensive.
+In short, this is one place not to be missed.
+We have just provided an overview here – check out the website, it is more than just comprehensive.

 Full details and on-line tickets at Tower of David Museum